Clara-Pacheco/50projects-50days/README.md

 ![preview]()

-In this project, I'm to build a content placeholder.
+In this project, I'm going to build a content placeholder.

 And you can see this just looks like an ordinary card, has an image, some text, a user image or an author image, and some data.